Rodric's opinion of the Restored Gospel's doctrines change as more revelation comes. In the meantime, reasoning and perception rule the day.

 Today, the Church disavows (It does not acknowledge or take responsibility for] or [rejects as true or just) the theories advanced in the past that black skin is a sign of divine disfavor or curse, or that it reflects unrighteous actions in a premortal life; that mixed-race marriages are a sin; or that blacks or people of any other race or ethnicity are inferior in any way to anyone else.

 There is a spectrum here in this statement.
-Disavow can mean anything from disassociating to repudiating, as in acknowledging the falsehood of something.
-I say it was false to ban Blacks from the priesthood based on obscure scripture and no revelation.
+Disavow can mean anything from disassociating (distancing from something) to repudiating, (acknowledging the falsehood of something).
+It was shortsighted, a least, to ban Blacks from the priesthood based on obscure scripture and no revelation or a true revelation that we have no documentation of, at most.
+Either way, a prophet of God instituted the policy and a revelation from God ended it.

 What Comes Next

-The Truth About Blacks and the Curse of Cain: Answers Through Revelation Only.
 No soul sat idly by in the war commenced in heaven.
-All of God's children participated including Cain.
+All of God's children participated including Cain, the cursed.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.